Snowflake-Labs/sfquickstarts/site/sfguides/src/geocoding_address_data_with_mapbox/geocoding_address_data_with_mapbox.md

 ## Preparing your data
 Duration: 2

-    Geocoding requires either a column a fully-formed addresses or address data in multiple columns.
+    Geocoding requires either a column of fully-formed addresses or address data in multiple columns.

     Results will depend on the quality and consistency of your data.
-Address data spread across multiple columns can improve results as the geocoder knows exactly which state, zip, country, etc to search for a matching address within.
+Address data spread across multiple columns can improve results as the geocoder knows exactly which state, zip, country, etc to search for.

     Before geocoding with the Mapbox App you may want to clean up your address data, ensuring a consistent format and/or filling in missing values.
+However, one of the primary benefits of the Mapbox’s Geocoding API is its ability to correct misspellings and other errors (e.g., an address with the wrong zip code).

 ### Fully-formed addresses in a single column